 Nmap.
 Nmap is a free security scanner for network exploration and hacking.
 It is located in /usr/bin/.
 Some functions of nmap require root privilege.

 Firefox extensions.
-Firefox is installed by default in Ubuntu 9.
-We have installed two useful extensions: LiveHTTPHeaders and Firebug.
+Firefox is installed by default in Ubuntu 12.04.
+We have installed some useful extensions, including LiveHTTPHeaders, Tamper Data, and Firebug.
 They can be launched in the "Tools" menu in Firefox.